breatheco-de/python-flask-api-tutorial/.learn/exercises/02-pipenv-installation/README.md

 Every python project should be wrapped in a "virtual environment" to ensure that each of them have their own Python version, modules and libraries.
 Make sure nothing gets installed globally in your computer, only install inside the specified environment under the `.venv` folder.

-## 📝Instructions
+## 📝Instructions:

-Run the following command to create a new virtual environment with python 3 on it:
+1. Run the following command to create a new virtual environment with python 3 on it:

 ```bash
 $ pipenv --three